fight233/DThouse_cxd/documentation20/en/08.connector/02.rust/docs.md

 > Note that the rust connector is under active development and the APIs will changes a lot between versions.
 But we promise to ensure backward compatibility after version 1.0 .

-Thanks [@songtianyi](https://github.com/songtianyi) for [libtdengine](https://github.com/songtianyi/tdengine-rust-bindings) - a rust bindings project for [TDengine].
-It's an new design for [TDengine] rust client based on C interface or the REST API.
+Thanks [@songtianyi](https://github.com/songtianyi) for [libtdengine](https://github.com/songtianyi/tdengine-rust-bindings) - a rust bindings project for [DThouse].
+It's an new design for [DThouse] rust client based on C interface or the REST API.
 It'll will provide Rust-like APIs and all rust things (like async/stream/iterators and others).

 ## Dependencies